A Bushel of Antioxidants in Two Little Ounces Plus Iron

 The produce aisle has much smaller signs.
 Vegetables are sold in cans, fresh, or frozen.
 Often the cans have the cheaper price.
 Two for one offers grab our attention in the canned vegetable aisle.
 Or, you just have to buy some frozen french fries, because your kids are ravenous after school.
 French fries, pizza and fast food are what they and their friends crave.
 Large scale agribusiness has shamelessly marketed to our children.

-Agribusiness shamelessly markets to children; cereal boxes should be rated X
+Agribusiness shamelessly markets to children; cereal boxes should be rated X.

 A generation ago, our grandparents survived the Great Depression by growing as many vegetables and fruits that they would use.
-Whole days were spent in my family taking fresh vegetable and canning them.
+Whole days were spent in my family taking fresh vegetables and canning them.
 It was often a group effort with my aunts and my grandmother.
 I was just the innocent child bystander.

 In other words, we have come back to the future.
 Now, my husband, who has become a viable balcony farmer, grows our herbs.
-I babysit for my snow bird neighbors plants every year.
+I babysit for my snow bird neighbor’s plants every year.
 Their mint and oregano are my grandchildren.
 We place them in the sun and water every night.

 A friend just told me about a condo that had a whole terrace.
 Immediately I visualized all of the vegetables that I would buy seeds for.

 Nutritionists and doctors to the stars lecture about the importance of eating mostly fruit and vegetables.
 Our plates should be a rainbow of colors to catch all the antioxidants.
 This will cost a bit of time, but is affordable in the long run.